The QO-100/Es’hail program can be used to transmit and receive signals to/from the Qatari Oscar 100 /Es’hail 2 geostationary satellite.

 You may also use one of the harmonics from the RFzero as local oscillator.

-The LCD (4×20) shows the UTC, the transmit/receive status, GPS status, the number of satellites, the HDOP, call sign and locator.
+The display is a LCD (4×20) that shows the UTC, the transmit/receive status, GPS status, the number of satellites, the HDOP, call sign and locator.

 If you don’t see the RFzero> or RFzero config> prompts please press the enter key.
 When you want to execute a command you don’t have to enter the prompt but only the command and parameters after the >.